-Statistical analysis was conducted using SPSS.24.0 software and data were summarized using Descriptive statistics.
-The Student's t-test was used to study the difference between groups regarding continuous variables.
-In contrast, the chi-square test was used for categorical variables, and the considered significance value p was less than 0.05.
+Statistical analysis was conducted using SPSS 24.0 software, and data was summarized using Descriptive statistics.
+The Student's t-test was used to study the difference between groups in terms of continuous variables, while the chisquare test was used for categorical variables, and the considered significance value p was less than 0.05.

-RESULTS:
+Results:

-The mean age of the study population was 58.4 years SD 12.6, and 60% were male, while 40% were female, as presented in Table 1.
-The duration of exposure to hemodialysis was 4.3 years (2.7), and 85% of patients had Anemia, while the average hemoglobin levels were 10.2g/dL 13.5 g/dL 1.4 in anemic patients compared to non-anemic patients.
-The leading cause of Anemia includes iron deficiency at 60%, Inflammatory state at 40%, and poetic resistance at 25%.
-Patients who have been on hemodialysis for more than five years had a higher prevalence of
+The mean age of the study population was 58.4 years SD 12.6, and 60% were male, while 40% were female; as presented in Table 1.
+The duration of exposure to hemodialysis was 4.3 years (2.7), and 85% of patients had anemia, while the average hemoglobin levels were 10.2 g/dL 13.5 g/dL 1.4 in anemic patients compared to non-anemic patients.
+The leading cause of anemia includes iron deficiency at 60%, Inflammatory state at 40%, and epoetin resistance at 25%.
+Patients who have been on hemodialysis for more than five years had a higher prevalence of anemia at 90% as opposed to patients on hemodialysis for a period of fewer than five years at a level of 75% and p=0.026, while those with diabetes had a prevalence of 88% as opposed those without it at an 80% with a non-significance level of p=0.09.